 Launching a New Mexico startup is probably going to involve you doing a lot of learning.
 But, don’t worry.
 There are a lot of resources to help you along your entrepreneurial journey.
 Here are some great learning resources for aspiring startup owners in New Mexico:

 - Finance New Mexico Steps to Starting a Business - Here you will find a basic guide for starting a business in New Mexico.
 You can also access personalized advice by providing your contact info and information about your business.

 - New Mexico SBDC - The New Mexico branch of the SBDC offers a variety of resources for new business owners, including a guide to starting a business.
 You can also get local information from the SBDC in your area.

-Also recommended: Are you ready to create a New Mexico startup and become an entrepreneur?
+Recommended: Are you ready to create a New Mexico startup and become an entrepreneur?
 Take the Entrepreneurship Quiz to find out!
-You can also visit our startup founder series to gain entrepreneurial insights, lessons, and advice from founders themselves.
+You can also visit the Startup Savants podcast to gain insights and advice from founders themselves.

 If you are looking for startup ideas for your business in New Mexico, one of the first places to begin your search is by looking at what you already know.
-This includes your capabilities, skills, interests, and passions.
-The most common sources of business ideas draw from people’s work experience, education and expertise, hobbies and personal interests, and technological knowledge and skills.
 Keep in mind, however, you are not limited to your current skill set.
 For example, there are many tech startup founders that are non-technical.

 New Mexico is home to numerous industries and business sectors.
 Some of these sectors have deep roots within the state, while others are relatively new to the area.
 A few of the most significant industries in New Mexico include: